jrc/jrc.github.io/README.md

   - Project report: ["Biointensive mini-farming in Ytterjärna, Sweden"](/contrib/2014/2014%20Biointensive%20J%C3%A4rna%20Report.pdf) [PDF] (2014)
 - Visual Recipes & Grocery E-Commerce (2016)

+  - ["Appetise Rethinking Recipes"](/contrib/2016/ForkLift/Appetise%20Rethinking%20Recipes.pdf) [PDF] - a survey of alternative, more visual recipe formats.
+See also Pontus Granström's ["Redesigning the Recipe](https://pontus.granstrom.me/blog/redesigning-the-recipe/) for a write-up of the problem.
+  - ["What’s Next for Grocery E-Commerce"](/contrib/2016/ForkLift/ForkLift%20Grocery%20E-Commerce%2020160907.pdf) [PDF] - a white paper about the grocery e-commerce landscape in Sweden (2016)
   - TODO

 - Portugal (2017–2019)